-The Transition Services Office is located in the Almon C. Hill Center, at 136 Elm Street, Cumming, GA 30040 (678-947-0274) provides initial assessment services for high school students.
-The Hill Center also evaluates world transcripts and advises on course placement.
+The Transition Services Office, located in the Almon C. Hill Center, at 136 Elm Street, Cumming, GA 30040 (678-947-0274) provides initial assessment services for international high school students.
+The Hill Center also reviews international student transcripts and advises on course placement.

 Advanced Courses and College Credit

-Forsyth County Schools' IB program is located on the campus of South Forsyth High School, and it open to all Forsyth County high school-age students.
-The IB program incorporates a rigorous curriculum which provides perhaps the most thorough preparation for university-level study available.
+Forsyth County Schools' IB program is located on the campus of South Forsyth High School and is open to all Forsyth County high school-age students.
+The IB program begins in 11th grade and continues in 12th grade.
+The program incorporates a rigorous curriculum that provides perhaps the most thorough preparation for university-level study available.
 IB teachers strive for a shared academic experience emphasizing critical thinking and exposure to a variety of viewpoints that fosters tolerance and intercultural understanding among our students.
-To prepare for the IB program, which begins in the 11th grade, students are strongly encouraged to begin taking appropriate coursework in the ninth grade.
-Please click here for more information.
+To prepare for the IB program, students are strongly encouraged to begin taking appropriate coursework in the ninth grade.
+For more information visit the South Forsyth HS IB page.